Get in Touch

 • Facilitating requirements workshops

-• Applying the five Ws approach: who, what, where, when, why and how
+• Applying the five Ws framework: who, what, where, when, why, and how

 Mapping the Business Landscape